DAFoam/DAFoam.github.io/pages/mydoc/mydoc_tutorials_aero_m6.md

 docker run -it --rm -u dafoamuser --mount "type=bind,src=$(pwd),target=/home/dafoamuser/mount" -w /home/dafoamuser/mount dafoam/opt-packages:{{ site.latest_version }} bash
 </pre>

-**Now you are on the DAFoam Docker container**, run the "preProcessing_pyHyp.sh" script to generate the mesh:
+**Now you are on the DAFoam Docker container**, run the "preProcessing.sh" script to generate the mesh:

 <pre>
-./preProcessing_pyHyp.sh
+./preProcessing.sh
 </pre>

 The above script will generate a structured hex mesh using pyHyp.
 Alternatively, you can generate an unstructured snappy hex mesh by calling:

 <pre>
-./preProcessing_snappHexMesh.sh
+./preProcessing_snappyHexMesh.sh
 </pre>

 Then, use the following command to run the optimization with 8 CPU cores: